 Left: Organic (InstaLOD) VS Right: Automatic Unwrap (Autodesk Maya)

-The Automatic algorithm evaluates the scene and chooses which of the available algorithms is best to apply to the scene (tendency towards Organic).
+The Automatic algorithm evaluates the scene and chooses which of the available algorithms (Organic, Hardsurface Axial, Hardsurface Angle) is best to apply to the scene (tendency towards Organic).